fastify/fastify/README.md

 The goal in this guide is to build and run a simple Fastify project, using the [Fastify CLI](https://github.com/fastify/fastify-cli), while adhering to the Style Guide recommendations that benefit every Fastify project.

-The goal in this guide is to build and run a simple Fastify project, using the [Fastify CLI](https://github.com/fastify/fastify-cli), while adhering to the Style Guide recommendations that benefit every Fastify project.

 ### Example

 Open a terminal window.